qgis/QGIS-Documentation/source/docs/user_manual/preamble/help_and_support.rst

 qgis-edu
 --------

-This list deals with QGIS education efforts.
+This list deals with |qg| education efforts.
 If you like to work on QGIS education materials, this list is a good starting point to ask your questions.
 You can subscribe to this list at: http://lists.osgeo.org/mailman/listinfo/qgis-edu